haplo-org/haplo-docs/README.md

 Adding new files requires a restart, but otherwise click refresh to view your changes.

+Before committing your changes, check all the files with:

+`script/doc-tool check`

+This ensures that all the documentation can be generated, in particular, that all the links point to a valid destination.

 ### License

 Haplo Documentation is licensed under the Mozilla Public License Version 2.0.
 See the LICENSE file for full details.